-Where do the smells come from?
+Where are these smells coming from?

-If it doesn’t smell like rotten eggs, you are likely experiencing a different problem.
+If it doesn’t smell like rotten eggs, you probably have a different issue.

 It’s also possible that a small animal navigated into your duct system and died.
-You can turn off your air conditioner and either give our team or pest control a call to come and get the animal.
+You can turn off your air conditioner and either give our team or pest control a call to come and remove the animal.